jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/AspNetMVC.md

 1. In the **Controllers** folder, open AccountController.cs.

-1. Add the following methods.
+1. Add the following methods to the **AccountController** class.
 The **SignIn** method signals the middleware to send an authorization request to Azure AD.

   ```c#
     public void SignIn()